Complaints

 PSAA is responsible for monitoring the performance of the firms that it appoints as auditors, but the firms themselves remain responsible for the work and behaviour of their staff.

-Each firm already has its own complaints process and complaints about auditors should be dealt with under those processes, independently of PSAA.
+Each firm already has its own complaints process and complaints about auditors should, in the first instance, be dealt with under those processes, independently of PSAA.
 Therefore, as and when PSAA receives a complaint that has not already been investigated by the relevant firm, it will be passed to the firm’s contact partner to deal with in the first instance.

-Because appointed auditors are statutorily independent of PSAA, PSAA cannot:
+Because appointed auditors are statutorily independent of PSAA (and are subject to both the jurisdiction of the courts and regulators), PSAA cannot:

-• interfere with an appointed auditor’s exercise of his or her professional skill and judgement in performing his or her statutory functions;
+• interfere with an appointed auditor’s exercise of their professional skill and judgement in performing their statutory functions;

 • substitute its own judgements for those of an appointed auditor in the exercise of those functions; and

-• direct an appointed auditor to act or to review his or her decisions, as only the courts have the powers to do so.
+• direct an appointed auditor to act or to review their decisions.

 • discourtesy and rudeness;